NIST 800-53: Complete Guide [2026]

 Other Frameworks vs NIST 800-53

-Framework Relationship to 800-53 Scope Mandatory For
+Framework Scope Relationship to 800-53 Mandatory For

-CMMC Built on 800-171 (which derives from 800-53) DoD supply chain security DoD contractors
+CMMC DoD supply chain security Built on 800-171 (derived from 800-53) DoD contractors

-NIST 800-37 (RMF) Process for implementing 800-53 Risk management process Federal agencies
+NIST 800-37 (RMF) Risk management process Process for implementing 800-53 Federal agencies

-Simplify NIST 800-53 with Isora GRC
+How to Simplify NIST 800-53

 Assessment Management: Organize assessments by compliance goal and distribute NIST 800-53 questionnaires to unit-level owners across your organization.
 Track completion rates in real time — across departments, campuses, or business units — instead of chasing responses through email chains and spreadsheets.